Web Video: Joueur du Grenier

 - The 2nd RPG special has "if you paused the video to read this, buy yourself a social life."

 - Unusual Euphemism: In a sketch of JdG as a father with his kid watching Cool World, he tries to explain what's going on the screen with "Well, you see, the lady, as we say around here, she has the Garonne flooding..."
-And no, the euphemism doesn't sound any less weird in French.
+And no, the euphemism doesn't sound any less weird in French (even knowing the Garonne is a river).

 - Unwinnable Joke Game: Minus the "joke" part.
 JdG considers Street Fighter I flat-out impossible to finish because the final boss demolishes you with next to no room to counter-attack.